 It’s these very personal visuals and messages that she hopes will resonate with young drivers, indeed all drivers, to change their mindset about driving so they are alert drivers who are vigilant every time they get behind the wheel.

 Holly and her father Richard will feature in SAPOL’s Safer Journey’s Together – Learner Driver and Supervising Driver Awareness Road Safety Session, which is due to be launched early next year.
 This session is aimed at young people about to obtain their driver’s license and their parents/guardians who will be supervising their driving.
 Holly will also be speaking to Year 11 students as part of SAPOL’s Road Safety Centre youth driver education session.
 The session includes information on the graduated licensing scheme, fatal five, crash statistics, choices, risks and consequences and Holly’s story.

 The Road Safety Centre provides lifelong road safety education sessions to the South Australian community.
 All road safety sessions are FREE and can be booked by calling 8207 6923 or email SAPOL.RoadSafetySection@police.sa.gov.au.

 Volunteers are central to the success of the Road Safety Centre and we are always looking for new volunteers to join our team.

-Volunteers support with the delivery of approved road safety programs at the Centre.
+Volunteers provide assistance and support with the delivery of road safety school sessions at the Road Safety Centre.
 Volunteers work weekdays (including school holidays) to assist the team of police officers (road safety educators) deliver the programs to students who attend the Centre from across the state.
-Session typically involve a classroom presentation followed by a practical session on the mock roadway.
+A session typically involves a classroom presentation followed by a practical session on the mock roadway.